tjanczuk/wns/README.md

 wns
 ===

-Send push notifications from node.js application to Windows 8 devices using [Windows Notification Services](http://msdn.microsoft.com/en-us/library/windows/apps/hh913756.aspx).
+Send push notifications from a node.js application to a Windows 8 device using [Windows Notification Services](http://msdn.microsoft.com/en-us/library/windows/apps/hh913756.aspx).

 This module helps you take care of the interaction #5 on the diagram below: